Aaryan-nyr/SleepAnalysis/README.md

 optimal bedtime range.
 The study is based on sleep data collected from the Sleep Cycle app and employs clustering and regression models to identify key sleep factors and trends.
 ## How to run the project
 1. Download the dataset at https://www.kaggle.com/danagerous/sleep-data
-2. Upload the notebook and dataset.zip to JupyterHub
+2. Upload the notebook and dataset.zip to the same directory
-3. Uncomment the code '!unzip datatset.zip'
+3. Uncomment the code '!unzip datatset.zip' and run the cell
 4. Run the code in the next cell to see if the dataset is retrieved

 ## Objectives